Performance Benchmarks¶

 - Low eviction rate = cache is right-sized

-- Memory efficiency = runs on modest hardware
+- Memory efficiency = designed to run on modest hardware

 2. Search Performance¶